Parker–Hulme murder case: Background

 During their relationship, the girls invented their own personal religion, with their own ideas on morality.
 They rejected Christianity and worshipped their own saints, envisioning a parallel dimension called The Fourth World, essentially their version of Heaven.
 The Fourth World was a place that they felt they were already able to enter occasionally, during moments of spiritual enlightenment.
 By Parker's account, they had achieved this spiritual enlightenment because of their friendship.

 Parker was not invited to go to Ilam over the summer holidays in 1953 as she had been in previous years.
 In 1954, Hulme's parents separated.
 Problems with faculty and the board forced Hulme’s father to resign from his position as rector of the university, and her mother was involved in an extramarital affair.
 Hulme's family planned to return to England, but it was decided that Hulme herself would be sent to live with relatives in South Africa—ostensibly for her health.

 Both girls were heartbroken over their upcoming separation and decided that Parker should go to South Africa as well.
 They thought the Hulmes would agree to this plan.
 Parker was certain her mother would not allow her to go with Hulme.
 The girls formed a plan to murder Parker's mother in order to remove their perceived obstacle in them remaining together.
 Their long term plan was to go to South Africa and then head to Hollywood or New York City, where they believed they would publish their writing and work in film.

 Murder

 On the afternoon of 22 June 1954, Parker and Hulme had afternoon tea with Parker's mother, Honorah Rieper, in a tea kiosk in Victoria Park, Christchurch.
 Following their meal they walked through a wooded area of the park approximately 130 m down the path, where Hulme and Parker bludgeoned Rieper to death with half of a brick enclosed in an old stocking.
 After committing the murder, the two girls ran back to the tea kiosk.
 They were met by Agnes and Kenneth Ritchie, owners of the tea shop, whom they told that Rieper had fallen and hit her head.

 Rieper's body was discovered in Victoria Park by Ritchie.
 Major lacerations were found about her head, neck, and face, with minor injuries to her fingers.
 Police soon discovered the murder weapon in the nearby woods.
-The girls' story of Rieper's accidental death quickly fell apart.
+The girls' story of Rieper's accidental death quickly fell apart especially when Pauline's diary, documenting the whole idea, was discovered at her home.